MartinMeng008/COMP590HW2/README.md

 This is the repository for HW2 of UNC's COMP 590: Program Verification and Synthesis.

-The file 'script.py' contains the code for all questions.
+The file [script.py](script.py) contains the code for all questions.
-The directory "resultingFiles" contains the output of the script.
+The directory [resultingFiles](resultingFiles) contains the output of the script.
+Specifically, the input files of z3 are named "input_x_x" and the output files of z3 are named "output_x_x".

 ## Problem 1 [Silly Puzzles]